TheCoolerMS3/Fitbit-OS-Arcade-Ticket-Tracker/README.md

 This app is public on the Fitbit App Gallery, [Check it out!](https://gallery.fitbit.com/details/9390b8ca-be00-4c82-8f64-b46aba63d391)

 # Build instructions
-Use the Fitbit OS Simulator if you do not own a Fitbit OS device, [Windows/Wine](https://simulator-updates.fitbit.com/download/stable/win/) [MacOS](https://simulator-updates.fitbit.com/download/stable/mac).
+Use the Fitbit OS Simulator if you do not own a Fitbit OS device: [Windows/Wine](https://simulator-updates.fitbit.com/download/stable/win/) [MacOS](https://simulator-updates.fitbit.com/download/stable/mac).
 Ensure you are simulating a Fitbit OS 5 device (Versa 3 or Sense).

 Follow [Fitbit's documentation instructions](https://dev.fitbit.com/getting-started/) to get a Fitbit SDK environment working, make sure your developer bridge is enabled (This is done automatically in the Fitbit OS Simulator), then entering the command "bi" in the SDK.